 It was just a dream for me, too, for many years.
 I never seriously considered that it would be a possibility.
 I had spent decades working hard to create a career, always with the goal of making more and more money.
 Imagine, then, what it was like to get to the point in my career I had always dreamed of and realize that I was thoroughly and profoundly miserable.
 I guess I had always assumed that it wasn’t possible to step off that merry-go-round.
 To do so would have been to court disaster…or so I believed.

 Here’s why.
 When I was ten years old, my father’s business failed.
-My parents had to declare bankruptcy.
-We lost our home.
+Then my parents had to declare bankruptcy.
+So we lost our home.
 Things got very bad, very fast.
 So the lesson for me was: Never, ever, ever be without a job.
-If you lose a job, disaster will strike.
+Because if you lose a job, disaster will strike.

 I didn’t realize until much later that there were other factors involved in our family crisis.
 The oil embargo of the early 1970’s caused the recession that took aim at my father’s farm implement business.
 My father’s alcoholism and mental illness limited his ability to navigate his business through that recession, and subsequently limited his ability to guide our family through the crisis.